BenoitABZ/gigaboutique/README.md

      - giga-batchnotifyservice :
                                  - Scheduled batch that check if a product of a user's wish-list is unavailable

-                                 - send email to warn the customer
+                                 - Send mail to warn customer

     On the next release :